earthlab/earthlab.github.io/_posts/courses/earth-analytics/13-programmatic-data-access/extra-apis-r/2017-04-05-api04-intro-to-JSON-structure.md

 After completing this tutorial, you will be able to:

-* Describe the key structure elements of a `.json` file: object names and values
+* Describe the key structure elements of a `json` file: object names and values.
-* List some of the core data types that `json` files can store including: boolean, numeric and string
+* List some of the core data types that `json` files can store including: boolean, numeric and string.
-* Be able to identify the components of the hierarchical JSON structures including: objects, arrays and data elements.
+* Identify the components of the hierarchical `json` structures including: objects, arrays and data elements.

 ## <i class="fa fa-check-square-o fa-2" aria-hidden="true"></i> What you need